cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 		]
 ```
 To also load the SAME_PRODUCT_ID id to the product hub, its field mapping needs to declare an explicit relation name, to distinguish it from PRODUCT_ID.
 It also needs to declare the column name to be PRODUCT_ID.
 The same relation name must be declared in the mapping of link parent tables.
-This determines, in which hub key column in the link wich hash value of must be placed.
+This determines, in which hub key column in the link which hash value of must be placed.
 The link will generate its own hub key column name for the second column, from the original name and the name of the relation (if not told otherwise).

 ### Link on Link {DV-5.2.1}
 A link on a link is **not supported** by the core syntax of DVPD, since it is highly discouraged by Dan Linstedt.
 The Data Vault methodolgy already describes ways to circumvent the need for it.